- Community Development

 This program provides public facility and infrastructure activities to low- and moderate-income areas.

-Administrative Costs – The City of Frisco will use up to 20% of their CDBG entitlement for the purpose of offsetting administrative costs of the CDBG program.
+Administrative Costs – The City of Frisco will use up to 20% of its CDBG entitlement to offset the administrative costs of the CDBG program.
 Regulatory Citation: 24 CFR 570.206.

 - Annual Action Plan PY 2018 (PDF)